Anton Balasingham: LTTE

-By now Balasingham's health was deteriorating due to renal complications.
+By now, Balasingham's health was deteriorating due to renal complications.
 The LTTE sought Sri Lankan government permission on humanitarian grounds to allow Balasingham to fly abroad via Colombo for medical treatment.
 The LTTE released a large number of Sri Lankan prisoners of war as a goodwill gesture.
 Initially President Chandrika Kumaratunga was favourable to granting permission but, after consulting with Foreign Minister Lakshman Kadirgamar, made a series of demands in return for granting permission.
 The Sri Lankan government was exploiting Balasingham's health to extract major military concessions from the LTTE.
 Balasingham asked Prabhakaran to reject the demands, saying he was "prepared to die with honour and self-respect rather than accede to these humiliating demands".
 The LTTE came up with another way of sending Balasingham abroad and on 23 January 1999 he was taken by sea to Phuket in Thailand.
 Balasingham was taken to hospital in Bangkok where it was discovered that he had an enlarged kidney which needed to be removed.
 Balasingham was taken to Singapore and onto London.
 He was allowed to go to Oslo, Norway where he received a transplanted kidney donated by Donald, a young Sri Lankan Tamil.

-After recovering Balasingham resumed his pursuit of peace.
-He led the LTTE's discussions with the Norwegian government which resulted in the ceasefire which came into force on 23 February 2002.
+After recovering, Balasingham resumed his pursuit of peace.
+He led the LTTE's discussions with the Norwegian government which resulted in the ceasefire that came into force on 23 February 2002.
 Balasingham returned to Sri Lanka on 25 March 2002, arriving by seaplane at Iranaimadu Tank via Maldives.
 He was at Prabhakaran's side when the LTTE leader met various Sri Lankan politicians.
 Balasingham's health meant he couldn't stay in the Vanni long but nevertheless he led the LTTE delegation at Norwegian mediated peace talks with the Sri Lankan government in Thailand, Norway, Germany, Japan and Switzerland.
 The peace talks failed and as the situation in Sri Lanka deteriorated so did Balasingham's health.
 He was diagnosed with bile duct cancer and given 6–8 weeks to live.
 The cancer spread to his liver, lungs, abdomen and bones.
 Speaking of his illness, Balasingham told the TamilNet website "when compared to the vast ocean of the collective tragedy faced by my people, my illness is merely a pebble".
 Balasingham died on 14 December 2006 at his home in South London.
 On that day the LTTE conferred the title Thesathin Kural (Voice of the Nation) on Balasingham.
 Balasingham's funeral was held on 20 December 2006 at Alexandra Palace, London with a parallel service in the Vanni region.